3 Ways I Was a Massive Failure: Scrum Edition

-Last week, Jen shared some marketing failures.
+My colleagues have recently shared some marketing and design failures.
 This week, allow me to take you on a painful, embarrassing journey through three massive, personal failures—so you too can learn to take a Failure Bow.

 FAIL 1: Planning for Perfection is Planning for Failure

 Many years ago, my client’s web application had a security hole.
 Salting the wound, the site had been advertised on the back of millions of cereal boxes.
 Clever people had found said hole, exploiting it like a zero-day Windows vulnerability at Black Hat, enabling them to put their own user ID at the top of the high scores list for all of the Flash-based games on the site.

 Cue the emails from concerned parents, frustrated that someone had somehow gotten a total score of 1 on an 18-hole mini-golf game.

 Cue the internal monologue of arrogance and dismissal.
 It’s only a gaming site.
 They’re just kids.